davecom/DKAsyncImageView/README.md

 Documentation
 ----------------
 Include `DKAsyncImageView.swift` in your project or use the CocoaPod `DKAsyncImageView`.
 Set an IB NSImageView's class as DKAsyncImageView or create it programmatically.
 In the latter case, use the standard NSImageView init methods.

-Note that DKAsyncImageView is currently compatible with Swift 2.
-You should use release 1.0 for Swift 1.2 support.
+> Note: DKAsyncImageView 1.0.2 support Swift 3.
+Version 1.0.1 supports Swift 2.
+Version 1.0 supports Swift 1.2.

 **Download an Image**
 ```